Star Ocean: Blue Sphere: Release

 Blue Sphere was first announced in 2000 by publisher Enix.
 The publicity was coordinated by Syuichi Kobayashi, a newcomer to Enix who would later go on to act as publicity producer for multiple tri-Ace properties including Star Ocean.
-It released on June 28, 2001, and was designed to be compatible with both the original Game Boy and the Game Boy Color.
+It was released on June 28, 2001, and was designed to be compatible with both the original Game Boy and the Game Boy Color.
 A manga adaptation, written and illustrated by Aoi Mizuki, began serialization in 2002.

-Although the game was initially tentatively planned to be released in North America as well as in Japan, by June 2001, immediately prior to the game's release, Enix had decided not to localize the game.
+Although the game was initially tentatively planned to be released in North America as well as in Japan, by June 2001, immediately prior to the game's release, Enix decided not to localize the game.
 This was partially due to the size of the game and therefore the difficulty in fitting the translated version onto a cartridge, but primarily due to Enix's change in strategy to focus on the newly released Game Boy Advance rather than the Game Boy Color; the company did not want to release any more GBC games and was unwilling to devote the resources to port the game from the GBC to the Advance.

-The game's popularity in Japan, primarily for its story and gameplay systems, prompted tri-Ace to remake it for mobile devices.
-The remake included redrawn graphics and a remastered soundtrack.
+The game's popularity in Japan, primarily for its story and gameplay systems, prompted Square Enix to remake it for mobile devices.
+The remake, developed by Sonic Powered, included redrawn graphics and a remastered soundtrack.
 The latter was handled by Sakuraba.
-The game released for NTT DoCoMo's i-mode service on June 8, 2009.
+The game was released for NTT DoCoMo's i-mode service on June 8, 2009.
 Versions for Yahoo!
 Mobile and EZweb were released on December 16 and 17 respectively.